Non-Reciprocity of the Wave Packet Scattering Delay in Ballistic Two-Terminal Devices

-to be associated with the Wigner time delay. \Acmp{eig} are normalized such that the incoming wave has an amplitude of 1.
-Figure \ref{fig:eigen} shows $\acs{dens}(E)$ for both example systems and confirms the expected similarity with the Wigner time delay.
-The direction with the longer Wigner time delay \w{ij} also has a higher \acs{dens}.
+to be associated with the wave packet scattering delays if \acmp{eig} are normalized such that the incoming wave has an amplitude of 1.
+Figure \ref{fig:eigen} shows $\acs{dens}(E)$ for both example systems and confirms the expected similarity with the scattering delays.
+The direction with the longer time delay \w{ij} also has a higher \acs{dens}.
 A peculiarity of this relation is that \w{ij} is defined in equation \eqnref{delay} as a derivative with respect to $E$, thus by all states around a fixed $E$.
 However, \acs{dens} is a property of the unique state belonging to $E$.